ragmats/test/index.markdown

 <a target="_blank" rel="noopener noreferrer" href="https://oopsie.ragmats.com/"><img style="padding: 10px; border: 0px;" src="https://oopsie.pythonanywhere.com/static/images/oopsie_logo.svg" alt="Oopsie Logo" width="100%"/></a>

 [Oopsie](https://oopsie.ragmats.com/){:target="\_blank"}{:rel="noopener noreferrer"} is a web-based anti-fertility application that celebrates the wonderful, life-altering event of not getting pregnant.
-I made tool because I love my kids and two are enough for me.
+I made this tool because I love my kids and two are enough for me 😊

-It was built with Flask/Python and JavaScript.
-In this project, I learned how to set up a backend in Flask and render templates with calculations based on user input and data from a database.
+This project was built with Flask/Python and JavaScript.
+I learned how to set up a backend and render templates with calculations based on user input and data from a database.
 I also learned how to work with classes for cleaner code, Python's datetime module, time zone localization, and managing user sessions.

 **Features Include:**